pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 And authors **want** to do that.

-Just look at any "list of symbols" in a monograph, e.g., from GSM210
+Just look at any "list of symbols" in a monograph, e.g., from [this combinatorics book](https://bookstore.ams.org/gsm-210/)

 ![a screencapture from a list of notations with short definitions](/assets/2022/gsm210-notation.png)

-Despite using very ambiguous terms, the authors clearly have a strong intent.
+Despite using very ambiguous terms, the authors clearly have a strong intententions.

-I want authors to bring their intent into the process.
+I want authors to bring their intententions into the process.

-We can (barely) do that with SRE.
+We can (barely) do that with Speech Rule Engine.
 We cannot do that with MathML.

-### What to want for our users
+### What do you want for your users?

 I want to take responsibility for my content.

-I want high-quality consistent, robust rendering for all users.
+I want to provide high-quality consistent, robust rendering for all users.

-I want visual layout that is robust against font issues (especially onepub).
+I want to provide visual layout that is robust against font issues (especially onepub).

-I want speech and braille alternatives.
+I want to provide speech and braille alternatives.

-I want consistent, reliable, robust exploration.
+I want to provide consistent, reliable, robust exploration.

 I want to be able to fix issues.

-I want to provide additional features (e.g., convenient access to TeX sources, customization options).
+I want to be able to provide additional features (e.g., convenient access to TeX sources, customization options).

-### What to do
+### What do you do?

-Provide high-quality visual rendering using MathJax's SVG output, alongside the high-quality heuristics in Speech Rule Engine to generate non-visual rendering.
+I usually provide high-quality visual rendering using MathJax's SVG output, alongside the high-quality heuristics in Speech Rule Engine to generate non-visual rendering.

-Generate fully explorable layout and descriptions that are the same for everyone everywhere.If there's a problem, it is our fault, not the user's.
-And we can fix it.
+I also generate fully explorable layout and descriptions that are the same for everyone everywhere.
+They are robust enhancements with solid fallbacks.
+If there is a problem, it is my fault, not the user's.
+And if need be I can fix it in post.

-Use the MathSpeak ruleset for descriptions meant for voicing because MathSpeak doesn't attempt to be as "smart" as other available heuristics(targeting school level mathematics).
+I tend to use the MathSpeak ruleset for descriptions meant for voicing because MathSpeak doesn't attempt to be as "smart" as other available heuristics (which target school level mathematics).

-Use Nemeth Braille because content is primarily inEnglish.
-For other languages, SRE doesn't have any braille support so I accept that I need to use Nemeth there, too.
-If I want more, I'll make sure to help SRE get funding.
+I use Nemeth Braille because content is primarily in English.
+Arguably, Speech Rule Engine doesn't have any support for other Braille output so I accept that I need to use Nemeth for other languages.
+I'm not beyond using TeX as quick alt text.
+If I want more, I'll try to help Speech Rule Engine get funding.

-Have speech descriptions work with all tools - from full-fledged screenreaders and simple read-aloud tools.
-If there are issues (e.g.,a recent VoiceOver on iOS regression on trees), we work around it.
+I make sure that speech descriptions work with all tools - from full-fledged screenreaders and simple read-aloud tools.
+If there are issues (e.g., a recent VoiceOver on iOS regression I ran into), I can work around it.

 Yes, the ARIA technique for exposing Braille alongside speech-optimized text is cutting edge and not widely supported yet.
-But it will get there and help more than print equation layout.
+But they went from editor's draft to full browser support in 2 years and they help much more than just print equation layout.

-Provide a lightweight and robust exploration that falls back solidly to a single description.

-Embed TeX sources that automatically copy&paste.
+I often embed TeX sources that automatically copy&paste when you select things; it's a nice bit of magic under my control.

-A setup that allows for additional options to expose various formats (e.g.,populating everything with TeX or loading full-on client-side MathJax, and, even, generating MathML should user want to).
+I set things up so as to allow for additional options to expose various formats (e.g., populating everything with TeX or loading full-on client-side MathJax).

-Do so with intent and deep knowledge of the problem space, the capabilities of the solution and the flexibility to help users.
+I do so with intent and knowledge of the problem space, the capabilities of the solution I built and the flexibility to help users.

 ### interlude